 Taking the bus from San Diego to Las Vegas is a long-haul endeavor, but if you're looking for the cheapest option or would rather not fly, you might consider it.

-If you have no problem sleeping on busses, you may consider taking a night bus.
-These late-night busses leave San Diego between the hours of 7 and 11 p.m. and arrive in Las Vegas sometime between 4 a.m. and 1:30 p.m.
+If you have no problem sleeping on buses, you may consider taking a night bus.
+These late-night buses leave San Diego between the hours of 7 and 11 p.m. and arrive in Las Vegas sometime between 4 a.m. and 1:30 p.m.
 Bear in mind, if you choose an overnight bus, you can save on the cost of a hotel room for the night.

 The drive to Las Vegas will take you at least 5 hours if you don't make any stops along the way.
-It's also the simplest route, since you all you need to do is get on the I-15 and drive north until you reach Las Vegas.
+It's also the simplest route because all you need to do is get on the I-15 and drive north until you reach Las Vegas.
 Although it seems easy, you should still check the road status at the Department of Transportation website.
 It does sometimes snow on the I-15 mountain pass near the California-Nevada state border.